Detection and filtering#

 In order to start configuring thresholds, click the edit button on the right side of the prefix entry.
 Scroll down to the “Thresholds” section.

-Click the “Add Threshold” button to add a new threshold.
-A new record will appear.
-Here you will be able to define the maximum allowed packets per second (pps) and/or bits per second (bps) for a specific protocol.
-This applies per IP address in the specified prefix.
-So if you set threshold for IP protocol to 10k (pps), each IP address in that subnet can send up to 10k packets per second before an attack is detected.
+If you set a threshold in the per IP tab for the IP protocol to 10k (pps), each IP address in that subnet can send up to 10k packets per second before an attack is detected.
 If any IP address exceeds that limit, an attack will be detected and mitigation rules will be generated for that IP address only.

 Settings explained: